Are you a potential leader in the hort industry? And want to upskill? You could be going on this year’s HortNZ Leadership Programme.

-The course is limited to a maximum of 18 participants, chosen by a selection committee.
+The course is limited to a maximum of 30 participants, chosen by a selection committee.
 The decisions of the committee are final, but unsuccessful applicants are free to re-apply for entry to subsequent courses.
-Applicants will be advised of the results of the selection by the beginning of June 2018.
+Applicants will be advised of the results of the selection in July 2020.

 The programme is in three phases:

 Phase 1: Cohort 1 Wed 19 August to Sun 23 August 2020 OR Cohort 2 Wed 2 September to Sun 6 September 2020 (Residential at Lincoln University if face-face)

 Phase 2: Project; September to October 2020 (Non-Residential)

 Phase 3: Tues 3 November to Thurs 5 November 2020.
 Two cohorts combine (Residential in Wellington if face-face)

 HortNZ is offering 20 scholarships that will meet all course fees and accommodation costs.
 In addition, there will be up to ten positions available for a fee of $3,900 +GST.
 If we go on-line the fee would be reassessed.

 Successful applicants will be called on to meet the travel costs one trip to and from Lincoln University, Canterbury and one trip to and from Wellington.

 The updated application form can be found here.

 For enquiries, call Sue Pickering on 021 938 825 or email email@example.com